cloudmix-dev/workertown/www/docs/src/pages/docs/packages/feature-flags/introduction.md

 ## What is it?

-`@workertown/feature-flags` provides simple REST API for implementing a feature flagging system, with support for runtime contexts.
+`@workertown/feature-flags` provides a simple REST API for implementing a feature flagging system, with support for runtime contexts.

 You create feature flags, *optionally* with a set of **conditions** to be